web3swift-team/web3swift/Carthage/Checkouts/BigInt/README.md

 [`BigInt`][BigInt] is just a tiny wrapper around a `BigUInt` [absolute value][abs] and a [sign bit][negative], both of which are accessible as public read-write properties.

-### <a name="fullwidth">Full-width multiplication and division primitives</a>

-I haven't found (64,64)->128 multiplication or (128,64)->64 division operations in Swift, so [the module has generic implementations for them][fullmuldiv] in terms of the standard single-width `*` and `/` operators.
-I suspect there are LLVM intrinsics for full-width arithmetics that are probably accessible somehow, though. ([Let me know][twitter] if you know how!)

-This sounds slow, but 64-bit digits are still considerably faster than 32-bit, even though the latter can use direct 64-bit arithmetic to implement these primitives.

 ### <a name="generics">Why is there no generic `BigInt<Digit>` type?</a>